-Legal representation is not mandatory for the purpose of lodging an objection in proceedings before a District Court (i.e. for amounts in dispute of up to EUR 15 000 or, if the court has subject-matter jurisdiction, up to EUR 75 000).
+Legal representation is not mandatory for the purpose of lodging an objection in proceedings before a District Court (i.e. for amounts in dispute of up to EUR 15,000 or, if the court has subject-matter jurisdiction, up to EUR 75,000).
 For written objections, it suffices in such proceedings for the defendant to send a signed letter to the court which granted the payment order, stating that he/she intends to lodge an objection to the payment order.
-There is no requirement, as in proceedings before a Court of First Instance, for the defendant to substantiate his objection.
+There is no requirement, as in proceedings before a Court of First Instance, for the defendant to substantiate his or her objection.
 The defendant may also register an objection orally at the court which granted the payment order or at the District Court in the district where he/she is resident.

 If the defendant lodges an objection in time, the payment order lapses and the court automatically transfers the appeal to the ‘ordinary’ procedure and hears the allegations in the claim and the objections to them.

 The order for payment procedure in Austria is a one-step procedure.
 If the defendant does not contest the payment order or fails to do so on time, it automatically becomes enforceable without the need for another application by the claimant.
 There is therefore no provision in law for a decision by a second court.

 The court confirms of its own motion that the payment order is enforceable.
 The claimant can use a certified copy of the payment order to initiate enforcement proceedings against the defendant.